College Credit Plus Educators

 New College Credit Plus instructors will participate in orientation activities provided by the University, campus and/or academic department.
 Continuing College Credit Plus instructors must participate in both the same professional development and evaluation activities as those expected of adjunct faculty on the University campuses.
 In order to assure comparability of the College Credit Plus courses with the corresponding experiences on the college campus, college academic departments will provide instructors of dual credit courses with support services, including a designated on-campus faculty member to serve as a liaison.

 College Credit Plus instructors will be evaluated according to Kent State University's evaluation policies for other part-time/adjunct faculty, with the recommendation for continuation being the responsibility of the campus academic department.
-Thus, Kent State University will provide on-site supervision and evaluation of the dual credit faculty.
+Thus, Kent State University will provide on-site supervision and evaluation of the secondary school faculty.
 The faculty liaisons must make at least one visit to the high school each semester.
 Student Surveys of Instruction will be administered in the College Credit Plus course within the time frame and with the method (paper or electronic) utilized by the university.

 Official undergraduate transcript